Neutrino Mass, Vacuum Stability and Higgs Inflation with Vector-Like Quarks and a Single Right-Handed Neutrino: Higgs inflation

-In contrast to the SM+$(n)$VLQ+RHN case, the SM+$(n)$VLQ predictions exhibit a stronger dependence on both the number of VLQs $n$ and the VLQ mass scale $M_{\mathcal{D}}$.
-This behavior reflects the fact that, in the absence of the RHN, the running of the Higgs quartic coupling $\lambda(\mu)$ in the inflationary regime, $10^{15}-10^{19}~\mathrm{GeV}$, displays a stronger scale dependence, driven solely by the VLQ sector.
-As a consequence, the slow-roll parameters $\epsilon_\ast$ and $\eta_\ast$, which depend on derivatives of the RG-improved Einstein-frame potential Eq.(\ref{eq:Einstein_potential}), vary more noticeably with $(n,M_{\mathcal{D}})$, leading to a broader spread of the corresponding $(n_s,r)$ predictions.
-While a significant fraction of the points lies within the Planck+WMAP+BICEP/Keck allowed regions, some parameter choices—particularly for smaller values of $n$ or specific $M_{\mathcal{D}}$—lead to predictions that fall outside the Planck+WMAP+BICEP/Keck confidence regions.
-This contrasts with the SM+$(n)$VLQ+RHN scenario, where the additional RHN Yukawa contribution further smooths the running of $\lambda(\mu)$ and renders the inflationary observables only mildly sensitive to $n$ and $M_{\mathcal{D}}$.
+This strong parameter sensitivity contrasts with the SM+$(n)$VLQ+RHN scenario, where the additional RHN Yukawa contribution further smooths the running of $\lambda(\mu)$ and renders the inflationary observables only mildly sensitive to $n$ and $M_{\mathcal{D}}$.
 The comparison highlights the crucial role of the RHN in improving the overall agreement with CMB constraints by reducing the model dependence of the $n_s$--$r$ predictions.